threeday0905/args-expect/README.md

 ---
 ### Error Report Method

-The default report method is throw an an error.
+The default report method is throw an error.

 We can use mode() to switch the report method: